nicolvisser/react-audio-spectrogram-player/README.md

 # react-audio-spectrogram-player

-An audioplayer written in React that computes and shows a mel scale spectrogram along with the audio.
-The playhead on the spectrogram is synchronized with the audioplayer.
+An audio player written in React computes and shows a mel scale spectrogram along with the audio.
+The playhead on the spectrogram is synchronized with the audio player.
 You can zoom in on the spectrogram and slow down the audio.
 It acts almost as a microscope for audio.

 The spectrogram is computed using web assembly.
 The Rust code for this can be found [here](https://github.com/nicolvisser/rust-melspec-wasm).

-If you use Python, there is also a jupyter widged based on this component.
+If you use Python, there is also a jupyter widget based on this component.
 You can find it [here](https://pypi.org/project/speechwidgets/).

 ## Preview